shivendra2015iiit/Indian-Semi-Acted-Facial-Expression-Database-iSAFE-/README.md

 3) Upload on [Link](https://docs.google.com/forms/d/e/1FAIpQLSdzAEFtcFWhvZB7eud7Y8kRb9D2UMTzhgzRqdJJTv559kUTPQ/viewform)<br>

-4) We will email you with the details to download the Database.
+4) We will email you with the details to download the Database. [ You can always reach out at shivam9935@gmail.com if there is any urgency or delay in processing]

  #1 Happy #2 Sad #3 Surprise #4 Disgust #5 Fear #6 Angry #7 Uncertain #8 Noemotion